storj/docs/app/dcs/code/aws/aws-cli-endpoint/page.md

 ---
-title: AWS CLI Advanced Options
+title: AWS CLI Endpoint

 docId: 20zlQyfMD9gmHJOUPx3jh
 redirects:
   - /dcs/getting-started/gateway-mt/aws-cli-advanced-options
 ---

-If you want to utilize Storj with AWS CLI as best as possible, we recommend configuring the `multipart_threshold` and `multipart_chunksize` parameters.
+This guide is so you can set Storj as the default endpoint so you can avoid having to repeatedly use the --endpoint option.

 These features can be achieved by installing the `awscli-plugin-endpoint` plugin.